2025–26 Utah Mammoth season

-The 2025–26 Utah Mammoth season is the second season for the National Hockey League (NHL) franchise and their first season under the Mammoth moniker after they played the previous season under the Hockey Club name.
+The 2025–26 Utah Mammoth season was the second season for the National Hockey League (NHL) franchise and their first season under the Mammoth moniker after they played the previous season under the Hockey Club name.
 They play their home games at the Delta Center, shared with the Utah Jazz of the National Basketball Association (NBA).

+On April 9, 2026, the Mammoth clinched a playoff berth for the first time in franchise history, with a 4–1 win over the Nashville Predators and a 6–1 Anaheim Ducks win over the San Jose Sharks.
+They faced the Vegas Golden Knights in the first round of the playoffs, where they would lose in six games.